 Having the kids in the kitchen can be fun, productive, and delicious, but how exactly does cooking with toddlers work?
 Learn how to channel their “I do it myself!” spirit into fun cooking activities and basic kitchen skills.

 Most people I know fall into one of two camps: They either find the idea of cooking with their toddler ridiculously fun and enjoyable, OR they think it’s horrifying and a total mess waiting to happen.

-Now of course, I’m not here to tell you how to have your 2 year old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
-I hope it gives you ideas for simple kitchen activities that are appropriate for their age…along with some tips to stay sane next to your tiny bundle of energy!
+Now, I’m not here to tell you how to have your 2-year-old bake a cake on their own, but I am going to share my best tips to cook with your toddler in a way that’s fun for them and for you.
+I hope it gives you ideas for simple kitchen activities that are appropriate for their age … along with some tips to stay sane next to your tiny bundle of energy!

 1. Narrow the Scope